Reviews & References

 Christopher Hitchens, Why Orwell Matters, Basic Books, New York, 2002.

 Emma Bainbridge and Florian Stadtler, "Calling from London, Talking to India: South Asian Networks at the BBC and the Case of G.V.
-Desani," India in Britain, Susheila Nasta, editor, Palgrave Macmillan, Houndmills, Basingstoke, Hampshire, England, 2013.
-Also see longer excerpts of this chapter in Google Books.
+Desani," India in Britain — South Asian Networks and Connections, 1858-1950, Susheila Nasta, editor, Palgrave Macmillan, Houndmills, Basingstoke, Hampshire, England, 2013.
+Also, search Google Books for this title to see longer excerpts of this chapter.

 Emma Bainbridge, "Ball-Bearings All the Way, and Never a Dull Moment!", an Analysis of the Writings of G.V.
 Desani, unpublished PhD thesis (University of Kent at Canterbury, 2003.